ritua2/greyfish/README.md

 All current Greyfish servers used for testing are setup using the Jetstream \[1\]\[2\] and Chameleon\[3\] systems.
 We are grateful to XSEDE for providing the allocation required for implementing this project.
 This project is generously supported through the National Science Foundation (NSF) award \#1664022.

+#### Cite As

+Carlos Redondo and Ritu Arora.
+2019.
+Greyfish: An Out-of-the-Box, Reusable, Portable Cloud Storage Service.
+In Proceedings of the Practice and Experience in Advanced Research Computing on Rise of the Machines (learning) (PEARC '19).
+Association for Computing Machinery, New York, NY, USA, Article 13, 1–6.
+DOI:https://doi.org/10.1145/3332186.3333055

 #### References